Perturbative Renormalization of Neutron-Antineutron Operators: Introduction

 The largest corrections to $\tau_{n\bar{n}}$ arising from RG evolution are encoded in perturbative one-loop-running factors.
 These have been correctly calculated for $n\bar{n}$ operators in Ref.~\cite{Caswell:1982qs}.
 One-loop running provides an overall multiplicative correction to non-perturbatively renormalized matrix elements, see Eq.~\eqref{master}.
 Further RG corrections to this result can be organized as a power series in $\alpha_s(p_0)$.
 In order to verify that this perturbative expansion is well-controlled at a given $p_0$, it is necessary to determine the first term in this $\alpha_s(p_0)$ power series.
 This term is parametrically $O(\alpha_s(p_0))$, and includes one-loop-matching effects.
 When running to high scales $\mu$ where $\alpha_s(\mu)\ll \alpha_s(p_0)$, two-loop-running effects also contribute at $O(\alpha_s(p_0))$ and must be included as well, see Eq.~\eqref{master}.
 This work provides the first calculation of the one-loop-matching and two-loop-running factors needed to reliably estimate the convergence of RG relations between $n\bar{n}$ matrix elements at low scales $p_0$ accessible to lattice QCD simulations and high scales $\mu$ accessible to perturbative BSM matching calculations.

 The remainder of this paper begins with a summary of our final results in Sec.~\ref{sec:renorm}.
 Results are presented for the fixed-flavor basis commonly used in the literature and for a new chiral basis that is diagonal under RG evolution.
 The construction of this chiral basis is presented in Sec.~\ref{sec:ops}.
 The RI-MOM renormalization scheme and associated operator projectors needed for perturbative and non-perturbative $n\bar{n}$ operator renormalization are defined in Sec.~\ref{sec:renormschemes}.
 Calculation of one-loop-matching factors relating RI-MOM and $\bar{\text{MS}}$ renormalized operators is discussed in Sec.~\ref{sec:matching}.
 Calculation of two-loop-running factors is discussed in Sec.~\ref{sec:running}.
 Both Sec.~\ref{sec:matching}-\ref{sec:running} discuss the careful treatment of evanescent operators vanishing in $D=4$ that is necessary for a correct calculation of RG effects.
 To demonstrate the phenomenological application of our results, a complete calculation of $\tau_{n\bar{n}}^{-1}$ and resulting experimental constraints are discussed for a simplified BSM model in Sec.~\ref{sec:pheno}.
 Physical results and implications are summarized in Sec.~\ref{sec:concl}.
-Analogous one-loop-matching and two-loop-running calculations have been performed for four-quark weak matrix elements~\cite{Altarelli:1974exa,Gaillard:1974nj,Buras:1989xd,Buras:1992tc,Buras:2000if,Aoki:2007xm,Allton:2008pn,Aoki:2010pe,Buras:2012fs} and proton decay~\cite{Ellis:1981tv,Pivovarov:1991nk,Nihei:1994tx,Aoki:2006ib,Aoki:2008ku,Gockeler:2008we, Kraenkl:2011qb, Aoki:2013yxa}.
-These provide useful techniques as well as cross-checks for intermediate results.
+Analogous one-loop-matching and two-loop-running calculations have been performed for four-quark weak matrix elements~\cite{Altarelli:1974exa,Gaillard:1974nj,Buras:1989xd,Buras:1992tc,Buras:2000if,Aoki:2007xm,Allton:2008pn,Aoki:2010pe,Buras:2012fs} and proton decay~\cite{Ellis:1981tv,Pivovarov:1991nk,Nihei:1994tx,Aoki:2006ib,Aoki:2008ku,Gockeler:2008we, Kraenkl:2011qb, Aoki:2013yxa}, the latter of which has also recently been analyzed at the level of two-loop-matching and three-loop-running~\cite{Gracey:2012gx}.
+These calculations provide useful techniques as well as cross-checks for intermediate results.
 We avoid discussion of established techniques for multi-loop diagram evaluation in the main text, but for readers unfamiliar with two-loop diagram evaluation we present a pedagogical discussion in Appendices~\ref{app:algebra}~-~\ref{app:integrals}.
 Our explicit evanescent operator basis (technically required for a full definition of $\bar{\text{MS}}$ operator renormalization) is presented in Appendix~\ref{app:evops}, and some intermediate results are shown in Appendix~\ref{app:tables}.